sjmikler/pytorch-symbolic/docs/README.md

 Defining complex models in PyTorch requires creating classes.
 [Defining models in tensorflow is easier](https://www.tensorflow.org/guide/keras/functional).
 This makes it just as easy in PyTorch.
+With Pytorch Functional, you can create neural networks without tedious calculations of input shapes for each layer.

 Features: